thegeeklab/ansible-doctor/docs/content/usage/configuration.md

 # Default is built-in templates directory.
 template_dir:
 template: readme
+# By default, double spaces, spaces before and after line breaks or tab characters, etc.
+# are automatically removed before the template is rendered.
+As a result, indenting
+# with spaces does not work.
+If you want to use spaces to indent text, you must disable
+# this option.
+template_autotrim: True

 # Don't ask to overwrite if output file exists.
 force_overwrite: False